Trauma and PTSD

 Common Causes of PTSD

-While not everyone who experiences trauma will develop PTSD, certain factors can increase the risk.
-Some common causes of PTSD include:
+Not everyone who experiences trauma will develop post-traumatic stress disorder (PTSD).
+However, certain types of events and experiences can significantly increase the risk.
+Common causes of PTSD include:

-- Witnessing or experiencing violence (domestic violence, physical assault)
+- Witnessing or experiencing violence, including domestic violence or physical assault

-- Childhood abuse (physical, emotional, or sexual abuse)
+- Childhood abuse, whether physical, emotional, or sexual

 It's important to note that PTSD can affect anyone, at any stage of life, although it is more common in people who have experienced severe or repeated trauma.